Tips for Driving in Summer

 Can I drive in flip-flops?
 Shirtless?
 In a bikini?
 Can I drink water while driving?
 Or enjoy a refreshing ice-cream at the wheel?

-If you are interested in more tips & info, we have prepared a succulent article about the most frequent summer fines in Malaga.
+If you are interested in more tips & info, we have prepared a juicy article about the most frequent summer fines in Malaga.